 Since their currency of choice is itself intangible, bargains are sacred, and if a jinn reneges on a bargain, he/she is found to be without honor and cast out of their clan.
 One of the most well-known punishments of jinnkind before the Ghulat Wars was that of slavery, were slaves were called genies.
 Said genies would often be bound to metallic artifices and sold to others for profit.

 Antiquity In ancient times, even before the rise of fey and henge, the jinn ruled their own kingdom called the Empire of Kaf.
 It was a land located totally in the reverie, surrounded by a mountain ring, called the Emerald Mountains, which kept them isolated from all manner of threats for a very long time.
-Their own belief system told the story that the world was created by their ancestors after they left their original world long ago.
-Their great empire mainly resided in the spiritual realm of the Aether, thus in the physical world, it mostly consisted of homes and palaces dug into large stone pillars.
+Their own belief system told the story that the world was created by a benevolent god that competes with an opposite malevolent god and that the jinn can do good deeds to tip goodness in their favor.
 Despite their isolation, the jinn were eventually forced interactions with other races that began trading in their territory.
 From that point on, many jinn forsook their self-imposed isolation and became active travelers, traders, and adventurers in the world.
 Ghulat Wars The Ghulat Wars marks the resurgence of the Shaytan, an ancient enemy of the jinn's ancestors.
 Many battles claimed the period and lead to many jinn sealed with various metallic artifices and eventually led to the collapse of the Empire of Kaf.
 Wilderness Era Jinn essentially became a rare race and became those within their old territory became incredibly insular and isolationist.
 Those jinn outside of those regions become independent tribal groups that were often nomadic.
 Modernity The Jinn have been aimed at restoring their classical civilization through interacting and investing in other nations worldwide.